antopost/Factory_Data_Generator/README.md

 * demo.py can be used after creating a trajectory.
 This just shows the data but does not save it.
 * data_generator.py will save all the images of the trajectory to a directory specified in config.py Before executing demo.py or data_generator.py make sure that UE4 is actually running.
 If not it can cause UE4 to crash.
+* metadata_generator.py generates a .json file containing a list of all frames at which the vehicle should stop depending on the ∩-volume stopping criterion described in the thesis.
+* visualize.py shows the generated RGB images and marks all pixels belonging to obstacles within the ∩-volume

 ## Issues
 * If you have animations running in your simulation, i.e. dynamic objects, be sure to make them run slow.